Why the Edmonton Region scores big – both in hockey and in opportunity

 Competitive Business Environment

 The Alberta government offers various incentives and support programs for businesses, including tax credits, grants, and subsidies aimed at fostering innovation and growth.
-These incentives make it financially advantageous to start or expand a business in the Edmonton region.
+These incentives make it financially advantageous to start or expand a business in the Edmonton Region.

-Companies in the Edmonton region also benefit from Alberta’s pro-business policies, including lower corporate taxes compared to Florida.
+Companies in the Edmonton Region also benefit from Alberta’s pro-business policies, including lower corporate taxes compared to Florida.
 Alberta’s combined federal and provincial corporate tax rate is 23% while the combined tax rate for corporations in Florida is 26.5%.

 Conclusion

 As the Edmonton Oilers and Florida Panthers battle it out for the Stanley Cup, we can’t help but spotlight a significant comparison off the ice.
-The Edmonton region doesn’t just have a better hockey team—they’re a better investment.
-With lower living costs, robust economic growth, high disposable income, and a high quality of life, the Edmonton region is an ideal destination for investors looking to expand.
+The Edmonton Region doesn’t just have a better hockey team—they’re a better investment.
+With lower living costs, robust economic growth, high disposable income, and a high quality of life, the Edmonton Region is an ideal destination for investors looking to expand.

 While the Oilers aim for victory on the ice, we’re already winning in the arena of economic opportunities.